Tymoteusz Karpowicz

-Tymoteusz Karpowicz (15 December 1921 in Zielona near Vilnius – 29 June 2005 in Oak Park near Chicago) was a leading Polish language poet and playwright.
+Tymoteusz Karpowicz (December 15, 1921 in Zielona near Vilnius – June 29, 2005 in Oak Park near Chicago) was a Polish-American language poet and playwright, writing primarily in Polish.

 Biography

 Born in the village of Zielona, near Vilnius, Karpowicz lived there until the outbreak of World War II in 1939.
 Karpowicz debuted as a journalist in 1941 under the pseudonym Tadeusz Lirmian for the Vilnius-based newspaper Prawda Wileńska.
 During the Nazi occupation of Lithuania he was a member of the Polish Resistance.
 When the war came to an end in 1945, Karpowicz was resettled to Szczecin where he worked for Polish Radio.
 It was here Karpowicz published his first prose piece titled Legendy pomorskie ("Pomeranian Legends").

 Karpowicz moved to Wrocław studied Polish philology at Wroclaw University where he received his M.A. and Ph.D. and became an assistant professor.
 He later received the Literary Prize of the City of Wroclaw in 1958.